rajeshv23/twydev.github.io/_posts/2019-07-24-domain-driven-design-fundamentals.md

 ### Fallacy of Perfectionism

 Eric Evans advised that there is no perfect design.
-Many people will get stuck in DDD trying to come up with the perfect design and every iteraction it never seems good enough.
+Many people will get stuck in DDD trying to come up with the perfect design and every iteration it never seems good enough.
 Let's be realistic, imperfection is fine, don't get stuck.

 ### Advantage of DDD